Add muscle size, strength and definition with our guide to weight training

 • Not ideal in supersets if weight needs changing

 Dumbbells are arguably the most instantly-recognisable, and one of the most versatile, examples of resistance-training equipment.
-Every single gym will have them, and many people have at least one pair of them in their own homes or garages.
+Every single gym has them.
+And many people have at least one pair of them in their own homes or garages.

 Dumbbells can target every single one of your muscle groups, as well as multiple groups at the same time.
-Dumbbells in gyms are usually found in racks along a wall and come in fixed weights that typically increase in small increments of about 2kg, although higher-end gyms may have dumbbells that increase in single kilograms.
+Dumbbells in gyms are usually found in racks along a wall.
+They come in fixed weights that typically increase in small increments of about 2kg.
+Although higher-end gyms may have dumbbells that increase in single kilograms.
 Home dumbbell sets typically come as bars on which weight plates can be added, then secured in place with collars.

-The main advantage of dumbbells is that they come in very light to very heavy options, making them suitable for every ability and experience level.
+The main advantage of dumbbells is that they come in very light to very heavy options.
+That makes them suitable for every ability and experience level.

-Dumbbells are fantastic for upper-body exercises, such as the bench press, shoulder press and biceps curls because they require each arm to work independently.
-This ensures that your stronger, more dominant limb can’t overcompensate and manage a greater proportion of the load, which is what happens when lifting with a barbell.
+Dumbbells are fantastic for upper-body exercises, such as the dumbbell bench press, shoulder press and biceps curls.
+Why?
+Because they require each arm to work independently.
+This ensures that your stronger, more dominant limb can’t overcompensate and manage a greater proportion of the load.
+This is what can happen when lifting with a barbell.

-Working each arm independently minimises the risk of any major muscular size and strength imbalances, and it increases the workload on the small and stabilising muscles of your wrists, elbows and shoulders.
-It’s for these reasons why you can’t lift as much total weight with dumbbells as you can with a barbell, or certain resistance machines.
+Working each arm independently minimises the risk of any major muscular size and strength imbalances.
+And it increases the workload on the small and stabilising muscles of your wrists, elbows and shoulders.
+It’s for these reasons why you can’t lift as much total weight with dumbbells as you can with a barbell, or most resistance machines.

 The best dumbbell exercises